 When companies run out of space to store products, they have two choices: buy or lease a new building or warehouse, or better utilize the current space.
-There are many factors involved when a company decides which one to choose, but often, optimizing the space is the more cost-effective long-term solution.
+Many factors are involved when a company decides which one to choose, but optimizing the area is often the more cost-effective long-term solution.

 Here are three significant benefits of optimizing a warehouse, distribution center, or other space: